BetMGM bonus code: Get $150 in bonus bets for Cowboys vs. Eagles, NFL, MLB betting on Thursday

-BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Cowboys vs. Eagles NFL betting on Thursday, Sept.
+BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Eagles vs. Cowboys NFL betting on Thursday, Sept.
 4

 With the BetMGM bonus code "CBSSPORTS," receive bonus bets for Thursday's Week 1 NFL opener between the Cowboys and Eagles

-The 2025 NFL regular season is finally here as the Philadelphia Eagles begin their Super Bowl defense against the Dallas Cowboys, and those interested in NFL betting can use the BetMGM bonus code CBSSPORTS to get either $150 in bonus bets after winning a first bet of $10 or more, or up to $1,500 in bonus bets if your first bet loses depending on which state you're located in.
+Two heated rivals open the 2025 NFL regular season when the Dallas Cowboys head to Philadelphia for a date with the reigning Super Bowl champion Eagles.
+Bettors wanting to partake in NFL betting should check out the BetMGM bonus code CBSSPORTS.
+With this offer, bettors can either get $150 in bonus bets after winning a first bet of $10 or more, or up to $1,500 in bonus bets if your first bet loses.
+The offer available to you depends on which state you're located in.
 Click here to claim the latest BetMGM bonus code and start betting on NFL games:

 Explaining the BetMGM bonus code